-The ACT test makers know that finding the average is probably too easy for most students.
+The ACT test makers know that finding the average is probably too easy for most students on the ACT Math section.
 In order to try to trick you, test makers may throw in something called a weighted average.

 In reality, weighted averages are not any more complicated than the plain-ol’ average, and should only slow you down by 10-15 seconds as you rapidly go through a little more number crunching than usual.

 We’ll review the concept of averages first, and then head on to tackle weighted averages.
 The average, also known as the mean, is the sum of a group of numbers divided by the amount of numbers added together.

 Average = (sum of numbers) / (total amount of numbers)

 For example, the average of 3, 3, 5, 6, 4, 2, and 5 is 28/4 or 7.

 When some numbers in a group carry more ‘weight’ than other numbers, you need to take that weight into account before plugging the numbers into the formula.
 This is called a weighted average.